-Evaluation Grade 4-point Percentage of Value
+Evaluation Grade 4-point Equivalent Percentage of Total Mark Value

-Equivalent Total Mark

-Fall, 2006
+Fall, 2007

 Critique Part I 10%

 Weekly Stats Assignment Part I 10%

 Research Midterm Exam 15%

 Statistics Midterm Exam 15%

-Winter, 2007
+Winter, 2008

 Critique Part II 10%

 Weekly Stats Assignment Part II 10%

 Research Final Exam 15%

 Statistics Final Exam 15%

 Total:

-Total 4-Point Equivalent Values: Translated to Final Grade:
+Total 4-Point Equivalent Values:\\\\\ Translated to Final Grade:\\\\\

-Grades for each assignment were translated into the 4-point equivalent, then multiplied by the percentage of total mark for each assignment.
-The value of those percentages are added up to make a total.
+Grades for each assignment were translated into the 4-point equivalent then multiplied by the percentage of total mark for each assignment.
+The values of those percentages are added up to make a total.
 That total was converted back into the grade scale to receive your final grade.
 If you have any questions or concerns, please see your tutor.
-Exams can be viewed by setting up an appointment with your tutor
+Exams can be viewed by setting up an appointment with your tutor.

-EVALUATION FOR NS 3690 FALL 2006
+EVALUATION FOR NS 3690 FALL 2007

-1. Critique Two (2) Research Reports Part I: Value: 10% of Final Grade
+1. Critique of a Research Report Part I: Value: 10% of Final Grade

-Students will critique two instructor chosen research reports (one qualitative and one quantitative) using the criteria outlined in the text and information from seminars/lectures.
-Please refer to Chapter 17 in Polit and Beck, 2007 for guiding questions to use when critiquing a research article.
+Students will critique an instructor chosen research report (either a qualitative or quantitative report) using the criteria outlined in the text and information from seminars/lectures.
+Please refer to Chapter 17 in Polit and Beck, 2007 for guiding questions to use when critiquing the research article.
 APA and scholarly writing formats are to be used.